 The Career Manifesto

-It’s really an excellent framework for managing your career.
+Mike’s book really provides an excellent framework for managing your career.
 Most of us are so busy every day, that we forget to take the long view on our career.
-Reading Mike’s manifesto was a good reminder that it’s important to define your goals and think about what it’s going to take to reach them.
+Reading Mike’s book was a good reminder that it’s important to define your goals and think about what it’s going to take to achieve them.
+I wish I had this book earlier in my career.
+I’d say it’s a must-read for young professionals starting their career journey.

-I thought I’d add a few points of my own to Mike’s manifesto.
+I thought I’d add a few points of my own to Mike’s book.
 Here they are.

 - Always be Stretching: In your career, you have to continually look for ways to learn and grow.
 If you wait around for your boss to put together a development plan for you, you’ll be waiting a long time.
 It’s important look for ways to push yourself outside your comfort zone and learn new things.
 Hiring managers look for 2 key things: (1) can you do the job and (2) can you stretch beyond the job.
 If you can’t demonstrate that you can stretch, you’re destined to be a subject matter expert.
 For some that’s not a bad thing.
 For others with larger ambitions, that will be too limiting.